How to Build Confidence

 - When you confront your fears, you’ll feel better.

 In other words, just do it, and regardless of the outcome, you’ll feel better.
 I repeat, step outside of your comfort zone and do one thing that scares you every day.
-You will gradually improve your confidence, and you’ll feel great.
+You will gradually improve confidence, and you’ll feel great.
 Don’t do it, and you’ll have given into fear and feel worse.

 Everyone feels fear.
 Everyone.